Healthy Coconut Macaroons

 - Classic Chicken Soup (Slow Cooker & Instant Pot)

 - Simple Brisket

 Watch the video here:

-- Line baking sheet with baking liner or parchment paper.
+- Preheat oven to 350℉ and line a baking sheet with parchment paper.

-- Let cool and drizzle with chocolate.
+- Let cool completely.